tsackton/taelgar/Gazetteer/Western Green Sea/Cymea/Freccilia.md

 %%^Campaign:DuFr%%
 The location of the [[Elemental Forge]], which is located in a cave complex reached via an underground stretch of the Freccilia.
 %%^End%%

+%% Tim: This needs some indication of where it is %%